-The photographer has a direct view of the scene through the mirror and prism mechanism (pentaprism or pentamirror depending on the make and model).
+The photographer directly views the scene through the mirror and prism mechanism (pentaprism or pentamirror depending on the make and model).

-Through the optical viewfinder we have the same point of view and the same frame that the final photo will have (approximately, since depending on the model the viewfinder sometimes does not cover 100% of the frame seen by the sensor)
+Through the optical viewfinder, we have the same point of view and the same frame that the final Photo will have (approximately, since depending on the model, the viewfinder sometimes does not cover 100% of the structure seen by the sensor)

-For many photographers the optical viewfinder is essential, as it offers a very clean view of the scene, directly through the lens.
+For many photographers, the optical viewfinder is essential, as it offers a clear view of the scene directly through the lens.

-One of the advantages of the viewfinder (with respect to the rear LCD screen of a camera) is that it allows us to completely isolate ourselves from the environment and thus it is easier for us to focus our attention exclusively on the frame, without distractions.
+One of the advantages of the viewfinder (concerning the rear LCD screen of a camera) is that it allows us to completely isolate ourselves from the environment.
+Thus, it is easier for us to focus our attention exclusively on the frame without distractions.

-It is a system with an independent sensor and a secondary mirror that depends on the main mirror.
+It is a system with an independent sensor and a secondary mirror that depends on the primary mirror.

-It is only operational in photography, not in video.
-When we record video or use the rear screen in ‘Live View’ mode the mirror has to be raised all the time.
+It is only operational in photography, not in the video.
+When we record video or use the rear screen in ‘Live View’ mode, the mirror has to be raised all the time.

-The phase detection system ( PDAF – Phase Detection AutoFocus ) is a very fast autofocus system.
+The phase-detection system ( PDAF – Phase Detection AutoFocus ) is a high-speed autofocus system.

-The photographer can choose between different lenses the one that best suits the scene he wants to photograph.
+The photographer can choose between different lenses, which best suits the scene he wants to photograph.

-This is known as manual mode, which gives the photographer the possibility to freely choose how he wants to take each photograph.
+This is known as manual mode, which gives the photographer the possibility to choose how he wants to take each photograph freely.

-In this type of camera, the design philosophy is based on offering the user full control.
-Unlike simple ‘ point and shoot ‘ compact cameras or mobile cameras, which are more intended to be used in automatic mode (the camera makes most of the decisions).
+In this type of camera, the design philosophy is based on offering full user control.
+Unlike simple ‘ point and shoot ‘ compact cameras or mobile cameras, which are more intended to be used in automatic mode (the camera makes most decisions).

-All digital SLR cameras now have the ability to record photos in RAW format.
+All digital SLR cameras can now record photos in RAW format.

-This format allows image information to be stored as it comes out of the sensor, without being processed by the camera and without loss of information due to compression, etc.
+This format allows image information to be stored as it comes out of the sensor, without being processed by the camera and without data loss due to compression.

-RAW format images are like film negative.
-They cannot be used directly for publishing, they must first be developed and then they can be exported to standard formats such as JPEG.
+RAW format images are like a film negative.
+They cannot be used directly for publishing, they must first be developed, and then they can be exported to standard formats such as JPEG.

-The main advantage of the RAW format is that it is the photographer who has control and can decide how to develop and process their image.
+The RAW format’s main advantage is that the photographer has control and can decide how to develop and process their image.

 What is a professional camera?

-It was both a marketing strategy and an association of ideas: people saw professional photographers with that type of camera (large reflex cameras) and that association between professional (photographer) and reflex camera remained in the collective imagination.
+It was both a marketing strategy and an association of ideas: people saw professional photographers with that type of camera (large reflex cameras).
+That association between professional (photographer) and reflex camera remained in the collective imagination.

-But keep in mind that this name, professional camera, does not make much sense: cameras are not professional.
+But keep in mind that this name, professional camera, does not make much sense: cameras are not experienced.
 Cameras are tools.
 They are sometimes used by professional photographers and other times by amateur photographers.

-There are ranges, within the catalog of SLR cameras, that are more oriented to the professional sector and others that are more oriented to an amateur photographer.
+There are ranges within the SLR cameras catalog that are more oriented to the professional sector and more oriented to an amateur photographer.

-This ‘professional range’ is designed to meet the needs of a photographer who makes a living taking photos or videos and depends on his team, and who has to work in many different circumstances, sometimes in very adverse situations.
+This ‘professional range’ is designed to meet the needs of a photographer who makes a living taking photos or videos, depends on his team, and works in many different circumstances, sometimes in very adverse situations.

 Direct viewfinder cameras

-In these cameras the viewfinder was located a few centimeters from the lens and aligned with it, but the point of view and the frame are different: the frame that the eye sees through the viewfinder is always the same, regardless of the lens that is using the camera. camera.
+In these cameras, the viewfinder was located a few centimeters from the lens and aligned with it.
+Still, the point of view and the frame are different: the structure that the eye sees through the viewfinder is always the same, regardless of the lens that is using the camera.
+Camera.

-In cameras with a direct viewfinder, you could only guess the frame that the final image would have.
+You could only guess the frame that the final image would have in cameras with a direct viewfinder.

-There was also the problem of parallax, as the photographer’s point of view was slightly offset from the lens’ axis of view.
+There was also parallax, as the photographer’s point of view was slightly offset from the lens’s axis of thought.

-And another additional problem is that with a direct optical viewfinder you do not have any information about the area of the scene that will be in focus.
+And another additional problem is that with a direct optical viewfinder, you do not have any information about the scene’s area that will be in focus.

 The auxiliary viewfinder typically included a mirror that is mechanically connected to the lens’s focusing system.
-Logically at that time there was no automatic focus, the focus was manual and was done by moving the focus ring of the lens.
+Logically, there was no automatic focus; the focus was manual and done by moving the lens’s focus ring.

-When the scene is out of focus we see the two images superimposed, not aligned.
-When the scene is in focus, the two images are combined perfectly aligned.
+When the scene is out of focus, we see the two images superimposed, not aligned.
+When the location is in direction, the two images are combined perfectly aligned.